vhidrogo/leetlogger/SYSTEM_OVERVIEW.md

 ## Conclusion

-LeetLogger exemplifies a thoughtful approach to automating and enhancing the coding interview preparation process.
-By leveraging familiar tools like Google Sheets and extending their capabilities with Apps Script, it offers a practical solution that balances functionality with ease of use, all while maintaining a focus on data integrity and extensibility.
+LeetLogger exemplifies a thoughtful and scalable approach to automating and enhancing the coding interview preparation process.
+By leveraging familiar tools like Google Sheets and extending their capabilities with Apps Script, it offers a practical solution that balances functionality with ease of use.
+The system’s classification framework supports a **pattern-first, optimal-solution-only mindset** and helps the user systematically build **transferable algorithmic intuition**.